AlecM33/Werewolf/README.md

 You can:

 - build your desired game with default or custom roles.
-- join a game with two clicks via a shareable link, a 4-character code entered on the homepage, or by scanning a QR code.
+- join a game via a shareable link, a 4-character code entered on the homepage, or a QR code.
 - automatically deal cards to everyone's device.
 - create a game as a "dedicated moderator", who is not dealt in, or as a "temporary moderator", who is dealt in and then has their powers automatically delegated.